Watering

 Dense potting mix without adequate drainage

-Standard potting soil without added perlite or grit can remain wet for 10–14 days after watering, particularly in lower light.
-In this type of soil, even a 7-day watering schedule creates near-constant saturation.
-Schefflera needs a mix that drains well — the top inch should feel dry within 3–5 days of watering in adequate light.
+Standard potting soil without added perlite or grit can stay wet for 10 to 14 days after a single watering, particularly in lower light conditions where the plant isn't drawing much moisture out on its own.
+In this kind of soil, even a modest 7-day watering schedule creates near-constant saturation.
+Schefflera genuinely needs a mix that drains well — the top inch should feel dry within roughly 3 to 5 days of watering under adequate light.

 How to Fix It